Do you know how to clear clutter? It’s everywhere!

 4. Take a photo of your sentimental items.

 Items we have collected over the years can start to take on a personality if we aren’t mindful.
-You do not need to keep every single receipt from your vacation.
+The thought of losing these items may feel overwhelming, and you do not know the first step of how to clear clutter.
+Remind yourself that you do not need to keep every single receipt from your vacation.
 In today’s realm of technology, you can simply snap a photo, and it will remain in pristine condition for life.
 You can have entire books printed that document your experiences without needing to keep every item physically.
 Taking a photo of your belongings will help you have a clutter-free home.

 5. Enlist the help of a friend, co-worker, or family member if you get overwhelmed.

 Sometimes a fresh set of eyes can enlighten you as to what should go away and what is essential for your life.
 Minimalism is a daily choice.
 Before you purchase something, stop and ask yourself.
 “Do I really need this in the first place?”
 Those little items build up, and the next thing you know, you have a junk drawer, a pile on the kitchen counter, and a mess of your living space.
-Clutter begins with one core problem.
+A primary component of understanding how to clear clutter begins with one core problem.
 You have too much stuff.
 One lazy moment where you say, “I’ll just put this in the laundry room for now.” will lead to not even finding the clothes hangers because your clutter has assumed your space again.
 Stay on top of the purchases, and remind yourself not to put something down; instead, put it away.

 Grab on to at least one of these habits for success to help you declutter your life.